george0st/qgate-examples/docs/env_configuration.md

 ### 1.2 Global setting about connection

-It is possible to specify these settings as global (and will be applied to each single ENV file):
+It is possible to specify these settings as global (and it will be applied to each single ENV file):

    - **IP** (opt)